jennifert/jekyll-site/_posts/2014-09-24-Moving-a-WordPress-Blog.markdown

 - import the sql database and add the user at the new location.
 - upload your wordpress files and test.

-I have tried other various methods including web apps, but those have caused problems and have not updated some text portions.
+I have tried other various methods including web apps, but those have caused problems such as not completely disconnecting the databases.
+In one intsnace an upgrade to the copy upgraded the first one as well.

 ##The safest way to move (but not exact)